dustin-jacobsen-colorado-edu/cs-5018-wk-5/README.md

 This project is the Week 5 assignment of the Application course.
 This application:

-1. pulls carbon intensity data from a public API,
+1. pulls air quality data from a public API,
 1. stores the data in a database,
 1. provides a web front end where a user can request an analysis of the data,
 1. performs said analysis asynchronously,